R-Ross414/compiler-construction-2020/BNFC-installation.md

 # BNFC installation

-The [BNFC homepage](http://bnfc.digitalgrammars.com/) is the first place to go, but installation instructions in the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) are out of date, so we need to work a bit to find our way.
+The [BNFC homepage](http://bnfc.digitalgrammars.com/) is the first place to go, but installation instructions in the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) did not work for me as described there.
 I will add information here as we go along and learn more about the best way to get this done.
 Let me know about anything that may be useful to add.

 (Thanks to Andreas Abel for valuable advice.)